 - 2 onions, finely chopped

 - 3 garlic cloves, coarsely chopped

-- 2 tablespoons sunflower-seed or vegetable oil
+- 2 tablespoons mild olive oil or vegetable oil

 - 3 epazote sprigs, if available, or 1 teaspoon dried

 - 2 teaspoons ground cumin

 - 3 New Mexican dried red chile pods, stems, seeds, and veins removed

 - 2 cups cooked white or brown rice